We talk about venture scale startups. But no one has defined it concisely.

 - High Growth — Startups need a way to fund hyper growth.
 If a venture scale startup refuses venture capital, another will take it.
 And outpace them.

-- Scalable — Most companies with 100x exits have low marginal costs.
-Ignore at your own risk.
-See Atrium.
+- Scalable — Most startups with 100x exits have low marginal costs.
+Ignore this at your own risk.
+See Atrium and Zirtual.

 These are the characteristics of venture scale companies.